Imagine the following conversation:

 Sadly, this is the typical response of most employer representatives regarding an important topic.
 A topic so important it can save your workers’ compensation program countless dollars and reduce litigation costs.
 If you are one of the many employers or employer representatives serious about return-to-work, now is the time to develop a policy that meets the needs of your workforce and keeps the best interests of everyone in mind.

 The Role of Return-To-Work

-- Benefits for Employees: Most injured workers would rather be in the workforce than stay at home.
-The seclusion of home has many negative psychological consequences and prolongs recovery times.
-Additional benefits to the employee include increased earning capacity, a consistent and regular schedule, positive and productive mindset, a strong sense of self-worth and increased security.
+- Benefits for Employees: Most injured workers would rather be in the workforce than stay home.
+The seclusion of the home has many negative psychological consequences and prolongs recovery times.
+Additional benefits to the employee include increased earning capacity, a consistent and regular schedule, a positive and productive mindset, a strong sense of self-worth and increased security.

 Developing a Proactive Return-To-Work Policy

 Here are some important considerations to developing an effective and proactive return-to-work policy.